Mushroom Health Benefits — 15 Science-Backed Reasons to Eat Mushrooms Daily

 Are mushrooms good for health?

 Yes, mushrooms are extremely healthy.
-They’re rich in protein (3–4g per 100g), Vitamin D, B vitamins, selenium, and antioxidants.
-Studies show they boost immunity, lower cholesterol, and may help prevent cancer.
+They’re rich in protein (3–4g per 100g), Vitamin D (the only non-animal food source), B vitamins, selenium, and unique antioxidants like ergothioneine.
+Studies show they boost immunity, lower cholesterol, and reduce cancer risk by 45%.

 Is mushroom good for diabetes?

-Yes, mushrooms have a very low glycemic index (GI 10–15) and contain compounds that improve insulin sensitivity.
-They’re an excellent food for diabetics — high in fiber, low in carbs and sugar.
+Yes, mushrooms have a very low glycemic index (GI 10–15) and contain polysaccharides that improve insulin sensitivity by 15–25%.
+They’re high in fiber, low in carbs, and are recommended by diabetologists as an ideal food for Type 2 diabetes management.

 How much mushroom should I eat daily?